zran232323/KiloCompile/README.md

 # KiloTrace - KiloCompile Compression Tool
 ## THIS VERSION IS IN ALPHA.
 LOTS OF BUGS HERE AND THERE.
 KiloTrace is a modern GUI compression tool that uses the KiloCompile format with built-in security features and malware scanning.
+## Cons
+May take up gigibytes of RAM, make sure you have more than 4 gigs of RAM as in testing it was shown to take up to 4 gigs of RAM.

 ## Features